swinterbourne/riboviz-work/open-science-projects.md

 _Emma MacKenzie_

-Emma MacKenzie is currently studying a Master's in Bioinformatics at the University of Edinburgh.
-She completed her honour's degree in Biotechnology at the University of Edinburgh, spending her honour's project analysing translation in _Schizosaccharomyces pombe_ using data analysis pipeline 'riboviz' to analyse ribosome profiling data.
-She worked as a Research Assistant in Bioinformatics with the Wallace Lab between her honours and her masters.
+Emma MacKenzie is currently studying a Masters in Bioinformatics at the University of Edinburgh.
+She received a First Class Honours degree in Biotechnology from the University of Edinburgh, after spending her Honours project using ribosome profiling data to analyse translation in _Schizosaccharomyces pombe_ using data analysis pipeline 'riboviz'.
+She worked as a Research Assistant in Bioinformatics with the Wallace Lab over the summer between her Honours and Masters degrees.
+She plans on using her bioinformatics skills to study human health and genetics in the future.

 _Flic Anderson_